Tara Grinstead: Ryan Duke Arrested And Charged In 2005 Missing Persons Case

 The only clue in Tara Grinstead’s disappearance was a rubber glove, which was found in the woman’s front yard.
 Although authorities collected DNA from the glove, they were unable to match it with anyone associated with the missing woman.

 Despite the fact that the Georgia Bureau of Investigation refused to classify Tara’s disappearance as a “cold case,” they had no solid leads.
-Thankfully, a 2008 episode of 48 Hours Mystery and a 2016 documentary titled Up and Vanished ensured the community, and the rest of the nation, would not forget about the missing woman.
+Thankfully, a 2008 episode of 48 Hours Mystery and a 2016 documentary titled Up and Vanished ensured the community, and the rest of the nation, would not forget about the missing girl.

 On February 23, the Georgia Bureau of Investigation announced the arrest of Ryan Duke for Tara Grinstead’s disappearance and murder.
 According to reports, Duke’s arrest was prompted by a recent tip and a fresh set of interviews.

-Authorities confirmed Ryan Duke attended Irwin County High School, where Tara Grinstead was a teacher.
+Authorities confirmed Ryan Duke attended Irwin County High School — where Tara Grinstead was a teacher.
 However, he graduated three years prior to her disappearance.
 Authorities have not divulged whether the former beauty queen knew her alleged killer.

 [Featured Image by ValdostaToday.com]